 - Attend one training in April or May to learn about posting to, monitoring of and responding to posts to the Peer Advisor blog.

-- Attend intensive two week peer advising training prior to and during New Student Orientation (you may not commit to other responsibilities during this time without consulting your supervisor).
+- Attend intensive one week peer advising training prior to and during New Student Orientation (you may not commit to other responsibilities during this time without consulting your supervisor).

 - Participate in the planning and implementation of extended orientation programming through First Year Matters (FYM).

-- Attend bi-weekly on-going training sessions throughout the fall and spring semesters.
+- Attend regular group supervision meetings throughout the fall and spring semesters.